outdoor trinidad logo.gif (5127 bytes)

 There is some conjecture surrounding the birth of St Rose.
 Some say that she was of Amerindian heritage.
 Others have said that she was born in Arima from Spanish parents and went to Peru at the age of two.
 Yet others have said that she was born to Spanish parents in Peru in 1586.
 What is known is that she devoted her life in Peru to helping the poor and destitute and sick slaves.
 She died in 1617 and on April 12 1671 was declared a saint.

-The Catholic church at Arima has long celebrated the feast of its patron saint, Santa Rosa with records indicating that this celebration was taking place as early as 1818.
+The Catholic Church at Arima has long celebrated the feast of its patron saint, Santa Rosa with records indicating that this celebration was taking place as early as 1818.
 A highlight of the festival is the procession carrying the statue of St. Rose through the streets of Arima.
 The Santa Rosa Festival has also long been associated with the Amerindians.
 One of the beliefs surrounding how the Amerindians came to be associated with the festival is that St Rose appeared to a group of Amerindians and told them that in order to survive they had to accept Christianity.
 There are also several legends associated with the statue.
 One legend is that it was found at the mouth of a cave in Guanapo and brought to the Church.
 Another legend is that it was found at an underground spring in the area now known as Santa Rosa Heights.

 Due to its close association with the Amerindians the religious festival has been expanded and incorporates aspects that highlight our Amerindian heritage.
 Now often known as the Santa Rosa Carib Festival it takes place in August - in the week leading up to Independence Day (August 31).
 The ceremonies include the crowning of the Carib Queen, an elder matron of their community who performs the role of focusing their heritage and traditions; performance of some of the traditional and ritual Amerindian activities - smoke ceremonies and prayers plus the church procession.